stuvusIT/mariadb/README.md

 ## Role Variables

-Read the [mariadb doc](https://mariadb.com/kb/en/mariadb/server-system-variables/) to get to know what vars can be set
+Read the [mariadb doc](https://mariadb.com/kb/en/mariadb/server-system-variables/) to get to know what vars can be set.

+Additionally, these variables can be set:

+### mariadb_ensure_databases

+List of database names

+### mariadb_ensure_users

+Dict of users.
+Each key is a username and the value is a dict with two keys:

+- `password` - Optional password
+- `privileges` - Ansible-style MariaDB privilege configuration

 ## Example Playbook